Hot Bird 6 [Alcatel]

 Hot Bird 6 was launched for a reduced fee on the first Atlas-5(401) rocket.

 In December 2011 Eutelsat announced, that their satellite assets will be renamed under a unified brand name effective from March 2012.
-This satellite will become Eutelsat Hot Bird 13A.
+This satellite becqme Eutelsat Hot Bird 13A.
 In 2013, it was renamed Eutelsat 8 West C and moved to the 8° West position.
 It was then moved in 2015 to 33° East and renamed Eutelsat 33D.
 Later it was renamed Eutelsat 70D when it moved to 70° East.

 |Type / Application:||Communication (Direct Broadcasting)|

 |Equipment:||28 Ku Band transponders, 4 Ka Band transponders|